Two New Engine Oil Grades Were Recently Introduced – SAE 8 and SAE 12. What Do These Grades Offer?

 The short answer to this question is no. There are currently no mass produced motor oils graded as SAE 8 or 12, or even 16.
 Once these oils are being manufactured, they will also only be usable within engines that have tolerances requiring these newer oils.
 Using the wrong oil grade in an engine can be highly damaging.

-While SAE 8 and 12 might not be available for consumers currently, they do mark another step along the evolution of motor oils and engine technology.
+While SAE 8 and 12 might not be available for consumers currently, they do mark another step along the evolution of engine oils and engine technology.